LoopKit/looptips/docs/algorithm/prediction.md

 ## Blood Glucose Momentum Effect

 !!!note ""
     The blood glucose momentum effect incorporates a prediction component based on the assumption that recent blood glucose trends tend to persist for a short period of time.
+In other words, the best predictor of the future is the recent past.

 The blood glucose momentum portion of the algorithm gives weight or importance to recent blood glucose to improve the near-future forecast.
 Loop calculates the slope of the last 3 continuous CGM readings (i.e., the last 15 minutes) using linear regression.
 Using multiple points helps filter out noise in the CGM data while still responding fast to changing situations.
 That momentum slope (Mslope) is the approximate or average rate of change over the last 15 minutes, though it is normalized to 5 minutes so that the units are (mg/dL/5min).